DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 ### (1) Laser cutting headbands

-The current design is saved to the desktop in ECP format as `C:\Users\doesuser\DropBox\covid\hybrid-20_unified.ecp` – This file has all the cut settings, just open it up and cut.
+The current design is saved to the desktop in ECP format as `C:\desktop\hybridV1_20.ecp` – This file has all the cut settings, just open it up and cut.

 Sometimes the laser settings change.
-They should be: Power 70 and Speed 100.
-The settings are entered on the computer Lasercut software.
+They should be: Speed 70 and Power 50 for cuts, Speed 70 and Power 20 for engraving.
+The settings are entered on the computer Lasercut software - do not change the settings.
 The LCD screen on the laser cutter machine also shows Power and Speed but these can be ignored.

-This results in a cut time of about 20 minutes for 18 units, excluding loading and unloading.
+This results in a cut time of about 20 minutes for 20 units, excluding loading and unloading.

 To speed up production, as soon as a sheet is cut, remove it and any left-over parts from the laser bed, replace a new sheet into the cutter, start cutting, and then, while the new sheet is cutting, you can take your time disconnecting parts from the old sheet.